 What Can You Expect for Your Child During the Procedure?

 Placing dental sealants by our dentist in Airdrie is a simple and painless process that typically takes just a few minutes per tooth.
-Here’s what you can expect for your child during the procedure in Airdrie Choice Dental:
+Here’s what you can expect for your child during the procedure at Airdrie Choice Dental:

 Tooth cleaning: Before a dentist near you applies the sealant, they will clean the tooth surface to remove any food particles and debris.